Desperate Housewife

 • Interesting

 Was the air on Earth millions of years ago the same as it is today?
-Only eyewitnesses could answer that question.
-And, believe it or not, they’ve been found.
-These…
+Only eyewitnesses can answer that question.
+And believe it or not, those eyewitnesses have been…

 • Interesting

-In the world, there are countless edible plants.
-Some bear fruits, others have roots, and some produce young, tender shoots.
-Interestingly, some plants boast massive edible parts.
-For instance, eating…
+There are countless edible plants on Earth.
+Some bear fruit, others have roots, and some produce young, tender shoots.
+A few grow enormous edible parts; for example, a single coconut…

 • Interesting

-Diamonds are nearly 1,000 times harder than quartz and 150 times harder than corundum, its closest counterpart.
-When sandwiched between two steel plates, a small diamond crystal can easily cut…
+Diamonds are nearly 1,000 times harder than quartz and 150 times harder than corundum, their closest counterpart.
+When a small diamond crystal is sandwiched between two steel plates, it can…

 • Interesting